-English Heritage formerly a Government executive body, is now a self-financing charitable trust that manages the National Heritage Collection for England, consisting of over 400 sites, including the Stonehenge monument and the land immediately surrounding the stone circle.
+English Heritage, formerly a Government executive body, became a self-financing charitable trust that manages the National Heritage Collection for England on behalf of Historic England in 2015.
+The collection consists of over 400 sites, including the Stonehenge monument and the triangular land immediately surrounding the stone circle.
 (The National Trust owns considerably more of the landscape of the World Heritage Site, some of it bordering the A303.)
+The Stonehenge visitor centre, car and coach parks are on the boundary of the WHS on a long lease from the landowner.

 English Heritage Trust was created in April 2015 and is commonly known as English Heritage.
-Follow English Heritage on Twitter @EH_Stonehenge
+You can follow English Heritage on Twitter @EH_Stonehenge

 Stonehenge and the A303 – Consultation response